farhad702/Food-Order-Website/README.md

-# Food-Order-Website
+# Food-Order-Website Using Php and Mysql

-# Restaurant Food Order Theme
+# Restaurant Food Order Theme and also managed admin panel
 This is a Restaurant Theme Website Template, designed using html and css.
+# Track Your order from Admin panel.

 ## Technologies Used
 1. HTML5